Caterham: Local companies

 Until 1987 the offices, factory and showroom Caterham Cars, makers of the Caterham 7 sports car were located in Caterham when the company moved to a new factory in Kent but retained a Caterham South showroom – but leaving the town by moving to Crawley in February 2013.
 The former show room that they occupied has now been turned into more homes for retired people.

 The house building company, Croudace, have their head office in Caterham.
 Caterham and DeStafford Schools and several supermarket chains are also large local employers.
 The Town had a large vacant building – The Rose and Young building – which has now been demolished after over twenty years.
-This site is being developed into another Supermarket and more flats, however worked has currently stopped as the developer has liquidated.
+This site has since been developed into a Lidl supermarket and flats.

-Smaller specialised businesses include a Saddler, est 1988 known as Unicorn Leather Saddlery.

 The High Street, on The Hill, has a variety of small, independent shops.
 Parking is free for three hours in the main car park, at the top end of town.

 Transport

 Caterham railway station is the terminus of the 1856-built Caterham line from Purley.
 Trains operate to London Bridge only.

 Eight bus routes operate through Caterham, with half being operated by Metrobus.
 They run buses from Caterham to places such as East Grinstead, Croydon, Redhill and Oxted.
-Of the remaining four routes, buses are run by: Quality Line to Old Coulsdon; Abellio London to Sutton; Arriva London to Addington Village; and Southdown PSV to East Grinstead.
+Of the remaining five routes, buses are run by: London General to Coulsdon, Transport UK London Bus to Coulsdon and Sutton; Arriva London to Addington Village; and Metrobus to East Grinstead.